Mr-Market/DCT-Tools/README.md

 # Dct-Tools
 Command line scripts for working with DCT settop IDs.

+## How to use:
+1. Place UA list into input.txt
+2. Run the desired script
+3. See screen output or output.txt

 ## ua_list_remove_slashes.py
 This script will take a list of DCT unit addresses and REMOVE all the hyphens in the UA's.